All-time Favorite Video Games

 2. Final Fantasy

-Admittedly the quality of Final Fantasy games have been questionable post-X. However there is no doubt the older titles are mostly instant classics.
-There are a lot of great titles and from the ones I played, Final Fantasy IV, VI, VII, VIII, IX and X are my few top favorites.
+Admittedly the quality of Final Fantasy games have been questionable post-X. However there is no doubt the older titles are all mostly instant classics.
+There are a lot of great titles and from the ones I played; from IV to VIII and IX.
 A special noteworthy mention to Final Fantasy VII in particular — the game features a dark, gloomy but an extremely gripping storyline and the flexible setup of the Materia system allows for very diversifying tactics.
 Though to be frank, it is probably because Final Fantasy VII was the very first game in the series I played, and my fondness of the game is essentially due to nostalgia.
 In my opinion all Final Fantasy titles are all great games in their own rights, and if you argue and say Final Fantasy [insert number] is the best, I will have nothing against it as well.

 4. Guilty Gear/Blazblue